 Instructions

-- Cover and chill at least 20 minutes.
+- Cover and chill in the refrigerator for at least 20 minutes.
+An hour is best.

-- Form dough into 1 inch balls, roll each in sugar, place 2 inches apart on cookie sheet.
+- Form dough into one-inch balls.
+Roll each ball in sugar and place two inches apart on a parchment-lined baking sheet.

 - Bake for 6 to 8 minutes, until cookies have just set.
-Allow to cool 1 minute on sheet and then transfer to a wire rack to cool.
+Allow them to cool for one minute on the baking sheet, then transfer to a wire rack to cool completely.

 Shelley Pederson